 The University maintains a centralized Career Center as a part of the Division of Student Affairs.
-This office, located on the First Floor of Craven Hall, provides services and programs on career development and planning, and job-related services in business, community organizations, government, and educational fields.
+This office, located on the first floor of Craven Hall, provides services and programs on career development and planning, and job-related services in business, community organizations, government, and educational fields.

-The Career Center works in cooperation with academic departments to assist students in choosing educational paths, assessing life direction, and establishing career goals.
+The Career Center collaborates with academic departments to assist students in choosing educational paths, assessing life direction, and establishing career goals.
 Experienced staff members are available to provide general as well as specific career information which will assist students in obtaining career positions that best utilize their professional preparation, experience, and abilities, while providing personal satisfaction.
 Students are encouraged to utilize these services early in their college experience.

 The Career Center focuses on the following student-centered objectives:

-- conduct a wide range of workshops and seminars, such as résumé writing, effective interviewing, and professional etiquette, which will prepare students for careers or graduate study;
+- conduct a wide range of workshops and seminars, such as résumé writing, effective interviewing, and professional etiquette, which prepare students for careers or graduate study;

 - coordinate job listing services, which include career-related positions for Cal State San Marcos students, along with part-time and temporary positions;